threedle/great-lakes-graphics/README.md

-This is the source code for the webpage of the [Great Lakes Graphics workshop](https://threedle.github.io/great-lakes-graphics/).
+This is the source code for the webpage of the [Great Lakes Graphics Workshop](https://threedle.github.io/great-lakes-graphics/).

-The workshop will be held on April 7th 2025 at the Uiniversity of Chicago.
+The workshop will be held on **April 7th, 2025** at the **Uiniversity of Chicago**.